- For whom is this program designed?

-- Ten-week long courses keep you focused and are easier to digest, and provide the chance to complete your program in as little as 24 months.
+- Ten-week long courses keep you focused, are easier to digest and provide the chance to complete your program in as little as 24 months.

 - Our faculty are practitioners in the field: leading experts from many top firms, as well as the public sector.